techntools/sequelize-typescript-migration/README.md

 };
 ```

-then you can apply this `npx sequelize db:migrate --to 00000001-noname.js`
+Run `npx sequelize db:migrate --to 00000001-noname.js` to apply this

 ## Possible Usage Scenario
 Make sure to have writeMigration in your System under development and that sequelize is all set up